vrikodar/P4ck3t/P4ck3t.md

   - console cable
   - Physical connection can be made through the EXEC interface
   - through telnet, ssh etc. once the router is already configured for the same

+**Note: Important thing to remember is that when the router boots up it looks for device configuration file by sending a TFTP request at local broadcast address by default**